jendave/void-1680-am/README.md

 * The FoundryVTT module includes roll tables and macros for the tables in the RPG.
 * Includes the *Voices in the Void* expansion.
 * The resources are presented as compendiums in a module instead of a complete RPG system.
 The compendiums can be pulled into any system as desired.
+  * The [Simple World-Building system](https://foundryvtt.com/packages/worldbuilding) can server as a default, if needed.

 ## Module Installation